 Step #1: Define What Constitutes a Major Gift

-Based on your budget, determine what level of giving would count as a major gift.
-It’s important to ensure that all major gifts are handled by the same team, as these donors account for a significant proportion of donations made to your organization.
+Based on your budget and average donation amount, determine what giving level would count as a major gift.
+It’s important to ensure that the same team handles all major gifts, as these donors account for a significant proportion of donations made to your organization.

 Since major gifts are one of the most important types of charitable giving, categorizing the donors correctly is vital to continued engagement over time.
-Giving thresholds that markedly define major gifts prevent later issues, such as divisions between different fundraising programs.
+Giving thresholds markedly defining major gifts prevents later issues, such as divisions between different fundraising programs.

 Outside of setting major gifts thresholds, creating policies and procedures for the following gift types is also important for running your major gifts program effectively: